CamaraLab/GWProt/docs/gromov_wasserstein.rst

 Gromov-Wasserstein Distance
 ---------------------------
-To address this, one can turn the problem into a continuous one that can be efficiently approximated [1]_.
+To address this, one can turn the problem into a continuous one that can be efficiently approximated.
 We assign each protein a total mass of 1, distributed evenly among its residues.
 Aligning two proteins of lengths :math:`n` and :math:`m` then amounts to transferring the mass of one protein to the other.
 This assignment is called a *correspondence* or *transport plan* and is represented as an :math:`n \times m` matrix, where each column sums